Guides

 When analyzing campaign effectiveness, focus on these metrics to determine performance:

-Measure how much traffic is coming from email signatures by filtering UTM sources as email and mediums as signature.
+Measure how much traffic is coming from email signatures by filtering UTM sources as "email" and the medium as "signature."

-Percentage of visitors who leave without interacting further.
+Bounce rate measures the percentage of visitors who leave without interacting further.
 A low bounce rate signals relevance between the signature link and its destination.
+High bounce rates may suggest the link wasn’t relevant to the user, or that there’s a usability problem with the destination page.

-Identify which team members or departments generate the most clicks and engagement, especially useful for company-wide campaigns.
+Identify which team members or departments generate the most clicks and engagement.
+This is especially useful for company-wide campaigns.

 Calculate the return on investment for your campaigns by comparing the cost (if applicable) to the revenue generated through conversions.